dankmem/GameTranslationOverlay/README.md

 Install python https://www.python.org/downloads/ and enable checkbox to set enviromental variable inside installer

 Install tesseract-OCR from https://github.com/UB-Mannheim/tesseract/wiki#tesseract-installer-for-windows enable checkbox for additional language data.
+MAKE SURE PATH ENVIROMENTAL VARIABLE IS SETUP FOR TESSERACT OCR OR YOU WILL GET AN ERROR!

 Set tesseract path in system enviromental variables.